paabloduraan/pabii-s-salon/README.md

 - [ ] WORK IN PROGRESS - 0-5 stars based on if you pick hairstyles/colors/accessories that fit the description
 - [ ] WORK IN PROGRESS - Create an animation for when the client is waiting for their look: there will be some sort of hairspray/cloud covering her head
 - [ ] WORK IN PROGRESS - Paint bucket pouring color over hair
+- [ ] WORK IN PROGRESS - The client proposes a prompt (randomly drawn)
+- [ ] WORK IN PROGRESS - Import colors
+- [ ] WORKD IN PROGRESS - Import the hairstyles already drawn from the tabletop version, edit them with colors/accessories
+- [ ] WORK IN PROGRESS - Card deck with prompts
 - [ ] Import pics of hair as wigs
-- [ ] Import colors
-- [ ] WORK IN PROGRESS - Card deck with prompts
 - [ ] The player is the hairstylist
-- [ ] The client proposes a prompt (randomly drawn)
 - [ ] The player is then prompted with a series of yes/no questions or select multiple style questions, producing a hairstyle
 - [ ] At the end, the client spins *around* to reveal the finished look
-- [ ] WORKD IN PROGRESS - Import the hairstyles already drawn from the tabletop version, edit them with colors/accessories
 - [ ] We will code each prompt card to have certain choices that are rewarded with points, other choices will diminish points
 - [ ] Draw a client in Photoshop
 - [ ] Animation of chair spinning around at end w client (finished look)